Virginia-iGEM/igem-wikibrick/wiki/README.md

 The exact sequence of events are as follows:

-1. In order to correctly substitute image URLs, `gulp live publish` first pushes images (`pushimages`) to the iGEM Wiki and then retrieves the generated image URLs from the wiki.
+1. pushimages: In order to correctly substitute image URLs, `gulp live publish` first pushes images to the iGEM Wiki and then retrieves the generated image URLs from the wiki.
 These URLs are saved temporarily to `imagemap.json` under `/wiki/build`.
-2. A `build` is then performed, identical to `gulp dev build` save for the fact
+2. build: A `build` is then performed, identical to `gulp dev build` save for the fact that all URLs in relevant HTML tags are replaced with their absolute equivalents.
+3. pushcontent: Pushes remaining (non-image) content to the wiki.

 ## 4 Todo

 ### High Priority

+- Ensure FontAwesome has doesn't need any overrides in bower
-- [Completed] Create a gulp task that parses HTML files and replaces relative (development) links with absolute (live) links on the wiki.
+- [Dylan] Create a gulp task that parses HTML files and replaces relative (development) links with absolute (live) links on the wiki. [done]
   - Currently user has to enter their username and password twice to do a full push
+  - Update inline documentation
 - Implement simple [JQuery HTML Templates](https://medium.com/@AmyScript/how-to-reduce-reuse-and-recycle-your-code-389e6742e4ac) for Footers and Headers.
 - Modify `gulpfile.js` so that separate directories, `build-dev` and `build-live` are created for each respective build.
   - Modify `gulpfile.js` so that the `default` task runs both `dev` and `live` builds independently, pushing them into to `bulid-dev` and `build-live` respectively.
-- [In-Progress, Grace] Update templating system to accept Markdown files:
+- [Grace] Update templating system to accept Markdown files:
   - Scan directory for .md files for Index and Pages [done]
   - Compile markdown to HTML using [marked](https://www.npmjs.com/package/marked) [done]
   - Insert compiled HTML into a template that includes necessary CSS and JS in the head, sandwiched between header and footer template
   - Output compiled HTML + Template as HTML files for dev build/live build
-- Make it so upload.js can upoad specific items instead of having to upload everything.
+- Make it so upload.js can upload specific items instead of having to upload everything.
 Probably gonna do this with gulp.
 - Consolidate team name and year into .json file.
 Have relative2absolute.js pull from this file and generate URLs.
 Also have upload.js pull from this file for team name and year.
   - A potential alternative is to have relative2absolute.js pull from igemwiki-api if it exposes the URLs it uses.
   - This is important because it is not immediately obvious to future teams that they need to change these variables in both upload.js and realtive2absolute.js